itzTheMeow/skype2discord/README.md

 # TDSClient - A terminal-based discord client for school computers.

+*This project has been abandoned.
+It will likely stop working when discord updates their API.*

+If you want a similar client, try out [CLIvite](https://github.com/itzTheMeow/revolt-clivite) for revolt.

+<br><br>

 If you want to use discord on your school computer without it being blocked, this is the tool for you.

 This client utilizes a BOT TOKEN (get it from a friend or on another pc) and connects using a proxy.